 In 1964, Pastor Webb was called to serve as the Pastor for Second Baptist Church in Reno, Nevada.
 Initially facing financial challenges, with the church paying him only $35 a week, Sis.
 Webb supported their young family through her work.
 The scripture Philippians 4:19, which speaks of God's provision, became a source of strength and one of Pastor Webb's favorite scriptures.
 Throughout his career, Pastor Webb faithfully served as the Pastor of Second Baptist Church for 42 years, with additional time as an interim pastor and currently as pastor emeritus.
 He also held leadership positions, serving as the President of the Nevada/California Interstate Missionary Baptist Convention for 22 years and later as Treasurer under Rev. James M. Roger Sr.'s presidency.
 Pastor Webb received numerous awards, including the Community Service Award from the Northern Nevada Black Cultural Awareness Society, the Certificate of Commendation and Humanitarian Award from the United States Senate, and the President's Medal for Continuous Commitment to Education from the University of Nevada-Reno.
 In 2004, the City of Reno honored him by dedicating an intersection in his name, William C. Webb Circle.

 Sis.
-Webb, First Lady of forty-two years, is very active in service to the church.
-She served as a teacher for the New Members Orientation, Teacher/Leader for the Deaconess and Minister's Wives Ministry, and a faithful pianist for Sunday School and other church services.
-Sis.
-Webb received the National Alliance of Black School Educators Award for Teaching in 2003.
+Webb has been actively involved in the church, serving as a teacher for New Members Orientation and a leader for the Deaconess and Minister's Wives Ministry.
+She has also faithfully played the piano for Sunday School and other church services.
+In 2003, she received the National Alliance of Black School Educators Award for Teaching.

-Pastor and Sis.
-Webb’s faithful service, dedication, and love will always be a light to the church and community, and a source of pride to their family.
+Their faithful service, dedication, and love have shone a light on their church and community, bringing pride to their family.